-- 1.19.
-The Licensing Authority recognises that the responsibility for an individual's gambling is his or her own.
-The responsibility to exercise a duty of care is that of the Site Operator, however, the Licensing Authority expects applicants for Adult Gaming Centres and Family Entertainment Centres to adopt BACTA's voluntary Code of Social Responsibility and Good Practice and where gaming machines are concerned, applicants are expected to adopt the Code of Practice.
-These codes can be obtained at www.bacta.org.uk. - 1.20.
-Where there are age restrictions on entry to certain premises, the Licensing Authority expects applicants to adopt BACTA's and GamCare's joint training initiative on a Site Age-of-Entry Control Policy. - 1.21.
-The Licensing Authority recognises that many people are able to enjoy and control their gambling, however, because there are those who are unable to control gambling, the Licensing Authority expects applicants to adopt BACTA's and GamCare's Site Self-Exclusion Policy for those particular clients to request their exclusion for a fixed period. - 1.22.
+- 1.20.
 When determining whether to grant a premises licence the Licensing Authority may not have regard to the expected demand for the facilities which it is proposed to provide within the District of South Somerset.
-Every application to the Licensing Authority will be considered on its own merits and will be treated fairly and objectively in accordance with the three Licensing Objectives. - 1.23.
-When considering the location of proposed gambling facilities, the Licensing Authority will consider the proximity of: - Premises to local schools - Premises to Centres for those with gambling problems - Premises to Centres for, or used by, vulnerable and young persons - Premises to residential areas where there is a high concentration of children and young people or where high levels of deprivation exist - Premises to places of worship, particularly where Sunday Schools are in operation - Premises to areas of known high criminal activity. - 1.24.
+Every application to the Licensing Authority will be considered on its own merits and will be treated fairly and objectively in accordance with the three Licensing Objectives. - 1.21.
+When considering the location of proposed gambling facilities, the Licensing Authority will consider the proximity of: - Premises to local schools - Premises to Centres for those with gambling problems - Premises to Centres for, or used by, vulnerable and young persons - Premises to residential areas where there is a high concentration of children and young people or where high levels of deprivation exist - Premises to places of worship, particularly where Sunday Schools are in operation - Premises to areas of known high criminal activity. - 1.22.
 The Licensing Authority will not consider moral representations to gambling as these do not relate to the three Licensing Objectives and are not a valid reason for rejection.
-Where the Licensing Authority does reject an application for a Premises Licence, it will rely on reasons that demonstrate that the Licensing Objectives are not being met. - 1.25.
+Where the Licensing Authority does reject an application for a Premises Licence, it will rely on reasons that demonstrate that the Licensing Objectives are not being met. - 1.23.
 In all cases, however, the Licensing Authority will determine each application on its own merit and consider the type of gambling proposed.
-If an applicant can demonstrate how they will promote the licensing objectives, then the Licensing Authority shall take this into account when determining such applications. - 1.26.
-The Licensing Authority will have regard to the Gambling Commission's Guidance to Local Authorities and the Council's SOP when considering applications where access to the licensed premises is through other licensed or unlicensed gambling premises.
+Any evidence provided by the applicant, whether in its risk assessment or otherwise the Licensing Authority shall take this into account when determining such applications. - 1.24.
+The Licensing Authority will have regard to the Gambling Commission's Guidance to Local Authorities and the Council's SOP when considering applications where access to the licensed premises is through other licensed or unlicensed gambling premises. - 1.25 The Council, in undertaking its licensing function, will have due regard to the need to eliminate unlawful discrimination and to promote equality and good relations between persons of different racial groups